haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *TSK (0:21:59)*: That’s the big difference.
 And I wanted to do it that way so that the GHC maintainers didn’t have to maintain my coverage report.

-*MPG (0:22:06)*: So decking is like, it does a whole program transformation of the program when you’re compiling it?
+*MPG (0:22:06)*: So Dekking is like, it does a whole program transformation of the program when you’re compiling it?

 *TSK (0:22:11)*: I think so.
 To be honest, I’m not clear with the term, but it sounds like that would be what it is.
 Yes.
 So, there’s a GHC plugin that just goes and replaces the source code.
 And that was actually part of the issue because I couldn’t pinky promise to GHC that this was correct type-wise.
 It turns out that if you replace an expression of type A by identity function of A, sometimes that doesn’t compile anymore.
 That was part of the issue.
 So, I had to build in something where you could say, “Don’t try to cover this because it’s not going to compile if you do.”
 That’s part of what makes it different from HPC, is that you sometimes have to do stuff like that.